KMJQ

 KMJQ (102.1 FM) is a commercial radio station in Houston, Texas.
 Owned by Urban One, "Majic 102" has an urban adult contemporary radio format.
-KMJQ is co-owned with 97.9 KBXX and 92.1 KROI, with studios and offices located in the Greenway Plaza district.
+KMJQ is co-owned with 97.9 KBXX, 92.9 KKBQ, 106.9 KHPT, and 107.5 KGLK, with studios and offices located in the Greenway Plaza district.
 KMJQ is one of the high-ranking stations in Greater Houston, sometimes reaching number-one.
 It is also one of the most honored UAC stations in the U.S, according to radio trade publications.
+The station carries the Rickey Smiley Morning Show, The Madd Hatta Show in the afternoon, and a Quiet Storm program at night.

 KMJQ has an effective radiated power (ERP) of 100 kilowatts, the maximum for non-grandfathered FM stations in the U.S. The transmitter is on Blueridge Trail in Southwest Houston.
 KMJQ broadcasts in the HD Radio hybrid format.
-The HD2 subchannel carries an urban gospel format, known as "Praise Houston", which is also broadcast on sister station KROI.
+The HD2 subchannel carries an urban gospel format, known as "Praise 102.1 HD2 Houston".

 History

 KAJC-FM

 In 1961, the station originally signed on the air as KAJC-FM.
 The station's original city of license was Alvin, Texas, and it was powered at only 3,200 watts, a fraction of its output today.
 The studios and transmitter were also located in Alvin.

 At a time when FM typically aired beautiful music or classical music, it was the first FM station in the Houston area to broadcast adult contemporary music and hourly news.
 In 1962 and 1963 it became the first FM station in Texas to win major news awards from the UPI Texas Broadcasters' Association, including story of the year and best news coverage in population class.